mayrmt/tutorial_block_preconditioning_in_4C/solid_mechanics/part_I.md

 1. Change the ILU settings and explore their impact on runtime and iteration numbers.

+## Step 4: Weak Scaling Behavior

+We now compare the weak scaling behavior of the different preconditioners.
+Due to its practival relevance, we study _weak scaling behavior_ [^2], i.e., we increase the problem size at the same rate as the computing resources yielding a constant load (number of unknowns) per MPI process and expect a constant performance of the iterative solver.

+For the purpose of this tutorial, we assess the performance by the number of GMRES iterations required to reach convergence.
+For simplicity, we refrain from assessing timings in this tutorial.

 [^1]: Y. Saad.
 Iterative Methods for Sparse Linear Systems.
 SIAM, Philadelphia, PA, USA, 2003
+[^2]: J. L. Gustafson.
+Reevaluating Amdahl’s law.
+Communications of the ACM, 31(5):532–533, 1988